Mary Martha Stevens, RDH, PhD

 References available upon request.

 Mary Martha Stevens, RDH, PhD, is a RDH consulting editor.
-She was most recently manager of health and wellness for Nellcor Puritan Bennett, Inc., for many years.
+For many years, she was manager of health and wellness for Puritan-Bennett Corp.
 Currently, she is clinical associate professor, UMKC School of Dentistry.
-She can be contacted by e-mail, [email protected].
+She can be contacted by e-mail at [email protected].